FaySokli/DenseC3/README.md

-# Multiple Textual Representations for Contextualized Dense Retrieval
+# Leveraging Cognitive Complexity of Texts for Contextualization in Dense Retrieval